wir35/dual-defect-289/README.md

 loaded into the top section, and the Boston programs into the lower.
 There are a number of use cases where the programs can interoperate.

+The Waltham programs are an alternative bank for users who might prefer the thicker character of traditional, vintage programs.

 ### Cambridge Programs

 The Cambridge programs are a diverse set of delay and stereo-widening effects.